 A company’s decision to change how it operates often takes place under what regulatory scholars call the shadow of regulation.
 As York University criminologist Natasha Tusikov notes in her book Chokepoints: Global Private Regulation on the Internet, the threat of legislation or regulation is often enough to convince companies to take action: that way, they can at least exercise some control over what amounts to informal regulatory action.
 It also helps to explain why in general American platforms are more responsive to American legislators.
 In contrast to how they respond when called to hearings held by other countries, American platform executives actually show up when summoned by US law makers.

 Of course, a country has to have a certain amount of leverage to pull off this move: an American platform with global reach, such as Google, negotiates with the European Union and the United States.
-In contrast, a tech giant can bully and threaten smaller countries.
+In contrast, a tech giant can bully and threaten smaller countries with the removal of essential services when their governments have the gall to require that they submit to regulatory oversight in the public interest.
 Facebook’s recent removal of all news from its Australian platform in response to a proposed government bill it didn’t like is an example of a bullying tactic it likely wouldn’t dare attempting in the United States.
 Or a platform may just ignore the democratically expressed will of smaller countries — as Google did when it banned political ads in Canada for the 2019 election — or of ethnic groups that happen to live in the wrong country.

 As Powers and Jablonski note, Silicon Valley companies receive significant venture capital funding from the US government, notably the Pentagon.
 This funding — often designed to encourage the type of surveillance of interest to both private companies and the US government — has been behind some of the most consequential innovations of the past several decades, including such touchstone technologies as Google Maps.